United States Maritime Service: Former training centers and schools

-Training ships manned by the Coast Guard included the maritime-commissioned American Mariner.
+Training ships crewed by the Coast Guard included the maritime-commissioned American Mariner.
 Licensed and unlicensed merchant marine personnel enrolled in the service.
 The ranks, grades, and ratings for the Maritime Service were based on those of the Coast Guard.
 Training for experienced personnel lasted three months; while inexperienced personnel trained for six months.
 Pay was based on the person's highest certified position in merchant service, and new students received cadet wages.
 American citizens at least 19 years old, with one year of service on American merchant vessels of more than 500 gross tons, were eligible for enrollment.
 Coast Guard training of merchant mariners was vital to winning the war.
-Thousands of the sailors who manned the new American merchant fleet trained under the watchful eyes of the Coast Guard.
+Thousands of the sailors who crewed the new American merchant fleet trained under the watchful eyes of the Coast Guard.

 The Coast Guard only continued the administration of the Maritime Service for ten months after the United States entered the war.
 Merchant marine training and most aspects of merchant marine activity transferred to the newly created War Shipping Administration on 1 September 1942.
 The transfer allowed the Coast Guard to take a more active role in the war and concentrated government administration of the merchant marine in one agency.
 However, just as the transfer removed the merchant marine training role from the Coast Guard, the service assumed the role of licensing seamen and inspecting merchant vessels.

 Uniforms

 The United States Maritime Service wears uniforms that resemble the uniforms of officers in the United States Navy, but with different insignia.
-In place of the star worn naval line officers' shoulder boards, USMS line officers have a gold anchor and wreath, while other symbols indicated specialized occupations, as in the Navy.
+In place of the star worn on naval line officers' shoulder boards, USMS line officers have a gold anchor and wreath, while other symbols indicated specialized occupations, as in the Navy.
 The symbols and occupations are as follows: